The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 You're experiencing unresolved tension, trust breakdowns, or emotional avoidance

-You want to strengthen your partnership, not just your pitch deck
+You want to strengthen your relationship, not just your pitch deck

 In my experience, few coaches do both well.
-Know what you’re solving for—and be honest with yourself about whether the real issue is tactical or emotional.
+The psychological depth required for relational transformation is different from the operational expertise needed for business strategy.
+Know what you're solving for—and be honest about whether the real issue is tactical or emotional.

 How much structure do you want?

-Some coaches walk into a session with an agenda and lead with structured exercises, frameworks, and direct feedback.
-Others take a more emergent approach—tracking the energy in the room and letting the most important issues surface organically.
+Some coaches walk into sessions with clear agendas, structured exercises, and direct feedback.
+Others take a more emergent approach—tracking the emotional dynamics in the room and letting the most important issues surface organically.

 Choose directive coaching if: